boltex/leointeg/README.md

 - Provide most of Leo's core functionality, outline, body & log panes, color-syntaxing, shortcuts, etc.
 - Find specific line(s) from derived files in tree nodes (For error lookup, breakpoints cycling, etc.)
-- Show line number from the derived file instead of the body-pane's line number
+- Show line number from the derived file instead of the body-pane's line number.
 - Support for multiple, simultaneous body panes from different nodes.

 ## How it works